By Kristen Dorfman

 I even got to experience life as a soldier and spent a day in the field learning about Air Defense Artillery, including patriot and THAAD missiles.
 Air Defense Artillery is an Army unit that takes down missiles or similar air attacks.
 On a visit to the training area, I was taught about the systems that soldiers monitor to watch for threats, and I even observed some soldiers practice reloading a patriot missile.
 I knew nothing about this stuff before I spent the day there!

-Kristen L. O’Keeffe JD’17 was a member of Suffolk Law’s National Trial Team and Editor-in-Chief of the Journal of Health and Biomedical Law.
-Kristen is joining the U.S. Army JAG Corps after graduation.
+Kristen (O’Keeffe) Dorfman, JD’17, is currently a Judge Advocate General in West Point, NY.
+During her time at Suffolk Law she was a member of Suffolk Law’s National Trial Team and Editor-in-Chief of the Journal of Health and Biomedical Law.